frenzymilk/aws-labs/README.md

+This repository is a fork from Thyago Mota's **aws-labs**.
+I extended it using Infrastructure as Code, to allow for an automated deployment of the labs in AWS, using Github Actions.
+The workflows files can be found in the *.github/workflows* directory.
+The Terraform scripts can be found in the *terraform_aws_labs* directory, containing one directory for each lab.

 # aws-labs
 A collection of hands-on labs to help learning the fundamentals of AWS cloud computing services.
 Each lab has: